-Introduction to Homology ModelingThe term "homology modeling", also called comparative modeling or template-based modeling (TBM), referes to modeling a protein 3D structure using a known experimentally determined structure of a homologous protein as a template.
-A protein structure is always of great assistance in the study of protein function, dynamics, interactions with ligands and other proteins, and even within pharmaceutical industry in structure-based drug discovery and drug design.
-Homology modeling can provide the molecular biologists and biochemists with "low-resolution" structures, which will contain sufficient information about the spatial arrangement of important residues in the protein and which may guide the design of new experiments.
-For example, the design of site-directed mutagenesis experiments could be considerably improved if such "low-resolution" model structures could be used.
+The term "homology modeling", also called comparative modeling or sometimes template-based modeling (TBM), refers to modeling a protein 3D structure using a known experimental structure of a homologous protein (the template).
+Structural information is always of great assistance in the study of protein function, dynamics, interactions with ligands and other proteins.
+The "low-resolution" structure provided by homology modeling contains sufficient information about the spatial arrangement of important residues in the protein and may guide the design of new experiments, for example site-directed mutagenesis.
+Even within the pharmaceutical industry homology modeling can be valuable in structure-based drug discovery and drug design.

-Experimental elucidation of a protein structure may often be delayed by difficulties in obtaining a sufficient amount of protein (cloning, expression and purification of milligram quantities), by difficulties associated with crystallization, and even the protein crystallographic part may become a source of problems.
+Experimental elucidation of a protein structure may often be delayed by difficulties in obtaining sufficient amount of material (cloning, expression and purification of milligram quantities of the protein) and difficulties associated with crystallization.
+Even the protein crystallographic part of the project may become a source of problems.
 In this context, it is not surprising that methods dealing with the prediction of protein structure have gained much interest.
 Among these methods, the method of homology modeling usually provides the most reliable result.
-The use of this method is based on the observation that two proteins belonging to the same family and sharing similar amino acid sequences, will have similar three-dimensional structures.
-By other words, the problem is reduced to finding a modeling template.
-The steps in homology modeling are the following:
+The use of this method is based on the observation that two proteins belonging to the same family (an sharing similar amino acid sequences), will have similar three-dimensional structures.
+In reality, the degree of conservation of protein three-dimensional structure within a family is much higher than conservation of the sequence.

-- template identification;
+◦ template identification;

 ◦ amino acid sequence alignment;

 ◦ alignment correction;

 ◦ backbone generation;

 ◦ generation of loops;

 ◦ side chain generation & optimization;

 ◦ ab initio loop building;

 ◦ overall model optimisation;

-- model verification.
+◦ model verification.
 Quality criteria, model quality;